-Whether you call it a charcuterie plate, charcuterie board, a meat and cheese plate, or a meat and cheese plate, no matter what it’s going to be amazing!
+Whether you call it a charcuterie plate, charcuterie board, or meat and cheese plate, no matter what it's going to be amazing!

 And what's even better yet, all of the ingredients are from Trader Joes, which is the best place to get charcuterie plate ingredients!

 But have no concerns!
-We’re including all the ingredients, carb counts and resources use to not only make it easy for you to not only put together an impressive low carb charcuterie board, to also keep the cost down.
-We’ve also included our favorite TJ add-ons for people that aren’t watching their carbs or snack items to add for your friends and family.
+We're including all the ingredients, carb counts and resources to not only make it easy for you to put together but also keep the cost down.
+We've included our favorite TJ add-ons for people that aren't watching their carbs or snack items to add for your friends and family.

 Don't worry if you don't have a fancy board, once it's all covered with your meats, cheeses, and veggies, no one will even notice what you put it on.
 We have a variety of sizes simply because sometimes we're making a small low carb charcuterie board for two and other times we're assembling a meat and cheese board for 8 people.

 A cutting board, platter or plate you already have at home all work great!
 If you're wanting to get a special charcuterie board, these are all great options:

 This Amazon Choice board includes handy mini serving ceramic dishes and spoons.

 A long Acacia serving board- These sell like hotcakes, but there are other similar items if this one is sold out.
 My favorite serving board is a long-handled board similar to this that we purchased at Ikea last year.
 Some retailers sell similar long-handled Acacia wood serving boards for over $60, so if you can get one under $35, it's a good price.
 Acacia makes a gorgeous and durable serving board that's beautiful to display on your counter all year round.